 Resume interrupted workflows

 OptimizeRasters has a built in resume functionality to help continue a workflow from a point of interruption.
-This is immensely helpful in cases where only a few of the input files have failed to process and to avoid redoing the entire workflow each time something goes wrong and not to forget the cost associated with accessing data hosted on a Cloud FS.
+This is immensely helpful in cases where only a few of the input files have failed to process and to avoid redoing the entire workflow each time something goes wrong.
 OptimizeRasters by default takes care of processing only those files that have failed and there’s no extra effort is necessary to get the workflow restarted to complete only the failed ones.
 This therefore increases the productivity by freeing the user to work with something else.

 By default OptimizeRasters creates a (Job) file each time it’s run.
 A Job file is a simple text file which has a header block at the start, a series of key value pairs each starting with ‘#’ and followed by a list of files to process at the source input location.
 The naming convention for the (Job) file is OR_YYYYMMDDTHHMMSSssssss.orjob.
 The syntax followed by the underscore is the DATATIME format in the ISO format and denotes the date and time when the workflow was first run.
 However, it’s possible to name the job files using the command-line flag –job along with other parameter that are required to process a workflow.
 The default .orjob extension will be added if omitted.